John Churchill, 1st Duke of Marlborough: Early campaigns

-On 4 May 1702 (O.S.)
-England formally declared war on France.
-Marlborough was given command of the English, Dutch, and hired German forces, but he had not as yet commanded a large army in the field, and had far less experience than a dozen Dutch and German generals who now had to work under him.
-His command had its limitations, however.
-As commander of Anglo-Dutch forces he had the power to give orders to Dutch generals only when their troops were in action with his own; at all other times he had to rely on his powers of tact and persuasion, and gain the consent of accompanying Dutch field deputies or political representatives of the States General.
-The Dutch generals and deputies were concerned by the threat of an invasion from a powerful enemy.
-Nevertheless, despite his Allies' initial lassitude the campaign in the Low Countries (the war's principal theatre) began well for Marlborough.
-After outmanoeuvring Marshal Boufflers, he captured Venlo, Roermond, Stevensweert and Liège, for which in December a grateful Queen publicly proclaimed Marlborough a duke.
+As supreme commander of the Anglo-Dutch army, he had to coordinate all his plans with highest-ranking Dutch commander and had the power to give orders to the other Dutch officers only when their troops were in action with his own.
+In cases of disagreement between Marlborough and the Dutch general, Marlborough could not push through his plan; instead, the Dutch deputies, the political representatives of the States General, had to make the final decision.
+This meant that he often had to rely on his powers of tact and persuasion, and gain the consent of accompanying Dutch field deputies.
+The Dutch were primarily concerned by the threat of a French invasion, yet despite their initial lassitude the Allied campaign in the Low Countries (the war's principal theatre) began well for Marlborough.
+After outmanoeuvring Marshal Boufflers, he and Athlone captured Venlo, Roermond, Stevensweert and Liège, for which in December a grateful Queen publicly proclaimed Marlborough a duke.

-On 9 February 1703 (O.S.), soon after the Marlboroughs' elevation, their daughter Elizabeth married Scroop Egerton, Earl of Bridgewater.
+On 9 February 1703 (O.S.), soon after the Marlboroughs' elevation, their daughter Elizabeth married Scroop Egerton, 1st Earl of Bridgewater.
 This was followed in the summer by an engagement between Mary and John Montagu, heir to the Earl of, and later Duke of Montagu, (they later married on 20 March 1705 (O.S.)).
 Their two older daughters were already married: Henrietta to Godolphin's son Francis in April 1698, and Anne to the hot-headed and intemperate Charles Spencer, Earl of Sunderland in 1700.
 However, Marlborough's hopes of founding a great dynasty of his own reposed in his eldest and only surviving son, John, who, since his father's elevation, had borne the courtesy title of Marquess of Blandford.
-But while studying at Cambridge in early 1703, the 17-year-old was stricken with a severe strain of smallpox.
+But while studying at Cambridge in early 1703, the 17-year-old was stricken with severe smallpox.
 His parents rushed to be by his side, but on Saturday morning, 20 February (O.S.), the boy died, plunging the duke into "the greatest sorrow in the world".